GreatApe42069/dogechat-android/docs/WHITEPAPER.md

 ## 3. Identity and Key Management

-A peer's identity in dogeChat is defined by two persistent cryptographic key pairs, which are generated on first launch and stored securely in the device's Keychain.
+A peer's identity in dogechat is defined by two persistent cryptographic key pairs, which are generated on first launch and stored securely in the device's Keychain.

 1.  **Noise Static Key Pair (`Curve25519`):** This is the long-term identity key used for the Noise Protocol handshake.
 The public part of this key is shared with peers to establish secure sessions.
 2.  **Signing Key Pair (`Ed25519`):** This key is used to sign announcements and other protocol messages where non-repudiation is required, such as binding a public key to a nickname.